Kipchumba254/Predicting-Customer-Churn-for-SyriaTel/README.md

 -The customer will not stop doing business with SyriaTel.

 # Tech Stack
-Python
+-Python

-Pandas
+-Pandas

-NumPy
+-NumPy

-Matplotlib
+-Matplotlib

-Seaborn
+-Seaborn

-Scikit-learn
+-Scikit-learn

-DecisionTreeClassifier
+-DecisionTreeClassifier

-LogisticRegression
+-LogisticRegression

-GridSearchCV
+-GridSearchCV

-StandardScaler
+-StandardScaler

-Accuracy Score, Precision, Recall, F1-Score
+-Accuracy Score, Precision, Recall, F1-Score

-Confusion Matrix
+-Confusion Matrix

-Classification Report
+-Classification Report

 # Business Understanding
 The loss of customers in a company such as SyriaTel means loss of revenue and increased costs since acquiring new customers is more expensive than retaining existing ones.